openKolibri/halo-90/readme.md

 ### Compiling
 Compiling is done with the [SDCC] ("Small Device C Compiler") and the included makefile.

-As an example, the following steps are given below for some systems but should easily be transferable to the distro of your choosing.
+As an example, the following steps are given for some systems but should easily be transferable to the distro of your choosing.
 The requirements are `make` and `sdcc`.
 They should both be available in the path.
 Once installation is completed, running `make` will generate the `halo.ihx` file, which is the binary to be flashed.

 ```bash
 make